Need a Bat Survey?

-Wildwood Ecology are bat specialists
+Wildwood are one of the UK’s most experienced bat specialists

 Preliminary Roost Assessment

 Our involvement typically starts with a Preliminary Roost Assessment (PRA).
 The objective of this daytime assessment (or bat scoping survey) is to establish likely absence or the presence of bats from either buildings, trees and structures.
 It’s coordinated by a licensed bat ecologist using specialist equipment and in accordance with the latest published guidance.
 All structures, other than those with negligible suitability, may require additional bat emergence surveys.
 This service can be carried out at any time of the year.